KDE/digikam-doc/main_window/people_view.rst

 If a face tag is confirmed and thus showing only the name of the tag but not the buttons to remove, edit or confirm it, but you need this buttons because e.g. it's wrong and you want to edit or remove it, just double-click on the name and the buttons will re-appear.

 Once you have a tag assigned to a few photographs you can have digiKam looking if it can find more photographs showing the same face.
-To prepare that process you click **Scan collection for faces** but this time you select **Recognize faces**.
+To prepare that process you click **Scan Collection For Faces** but this time you select **Recognize Faces**.

 .. important::

     To be able to recognize a new face automatically, a minimum of 4 similar faces tagged in different images need to be previously trained using manual face management workflow.

-To start the Face Recognition you click **Scan Collection for Faces** button.
+To start the Face Recognition you click **Scan Collection For Faces** button.
 The process will tag every recognized face with the appropriate People tag out of your tag tree and the corresponding thumbnail will disappear from the **Unknown** tag selection.

 .. figure:: images/mainwindow_faces_tag_recognized_iconview.webp
     :alt: